matplotlib/matplotlib/doc/users/tight_layout_guide.rst

 Use with AxesGrid1
 ------------------

-While limited, axes_grid1 toolkit is also supported.
+While limited, the axes_grid1 toolkit is also supported.

 .. plot::